Skip to content

 G --> H[Binary];

-This approach ensures that reactor-uc applications can be built using familiar tools while benefiting from the deterministic execution guarantees of the reactor model.
+This approach ensures that micro-LF applications can be built using familiar tools while benefiting from the deterministic execution guarantees of the reactor model.